F88/yonokomae/docs/TESTING.md

 ---
+lang: en
 title: Testing Guide
-lang: en
-notes-ja:
-    - この文書はテスト運用の整理用ドキュメントです(英語)。
 instructions-for-ais:
     - This document is written in English for AI readability.
     - Code fences may contain TypeScript/TSX/JSON.
+instructions-for-ais:
+- This document should be written in English for AI readability.
+- Content within code fences may be written in languages other than English.
+- Prohibit updating this front-matter.
+- Prohibit updating title line (1st line) in this document.
 ---

 # Testing Guide